 CONSENT TO ASSIGNMENT

-THIS CONSENT TO ASSIGNMENT is entered into effective as of this __ day of July, 2001 between Merchant Energy Group of the Americas, Inc., ("MEGA") and Enron Power Marketing, Inc. ("Counterparty"), hereinafter sometimes referred to individually as "Party" and collectively as "Parties".
+THIS CONSENT TO ASSIGNMENT is entered into effective as of this __ day of ______________, 2001 by and among Merchant Energy Group of the Americas, Inc., ("MEGA"), Enron Power Marketing, Inc. ("Counterparty"), hereinafter sometimes referred to individually as "Party" and collectively as "Parties," and Morgan Stanley Capital Group Inc. (“MSCG”).

-WHEREAS, MEGA and the Counterparty have entered into that certain contract or contracts identified on Exhibit A hereto (whether one or more referred to herein collectively as, the "Contract"), under the Master Energy Purchase and Sale Agreement, dated April 1, 1998, and under which the Parties have mutual obligations of services and payment;
+WHEREAS, MEGA and the Counterparty have entered into those certain transactions identified on Exhibit A hereto (whether one or more referred to herein collectively as, the "Transactions"), under the Master Energy Purchase and Sale Agreement, dated April 1, 1998 (together with any amendments thereto, the “MEGA Master Agreement”), and under which such Parties have mutual obligations of services and payment;

-WHEREAS, MEGA, and Morgan Stanley Capital Group Inc. (“MSCG”) have entered into a Assignment Agreement dated April 25th, 2001 (the "Agreement") whereby MSCG has agreed to buy and MEGA has agreed to sell to MSCG the referenced Contract;
+WHEREAS, MEGA and MSCG have entered into a Assignment Agreement dated April 25, 2001 (the "Agreement") whereby MSCG has agreed to buy and MEGA has agreed to sell to MSCG the referenced Transactions;

-WHEREAS, pursuant to the Agreement, MEGA intends to assign to MSCG all its rights, obligations and title under the Contract;
+WHEREAS, pursuant to the Agreement, MEGA intends to assign to MSCG all its rights, obligations and title under the Transactions;

-WHEREAS, pursuant to the terms of the Contract, the Contract is not transferable or assignable without the express written consent of the Counterparty to the Contract;
+WHEREAS, pursuant to the terms of the MEGA Master Agreement, the Transactions are not transferable or assignable without the express written consent of the Counterparty;

-WHEREAS, the Counterparty has expressed its desire to consent to the assignment of the Contract by MEGA to MSCG and release MEGA from its obligations thereunder; and
+WHEREAS, the Counterparty has expressed its desire to consent to the assignment of the Transactions by MEGA to MSCG and release MEGA from its obligations thereunder; and

-WHEREAS, the Counterparty and MSCG mutually desire that the Contract shall be governed by the Replacement Agreement (as defined below).
+WHEREAS, the Counterparty and MSCG mutually desire that the Transactions shall be governed by the Replacement Agreement (as defined below).

 NOW THEREFORE, in consideration of the foregoing, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties hereto agree as follows:

-The Counterparty hereby consents to the assignment of the Contract by MEGA to MSCG as of the date of execution of this Consent to Assignment by Counterparty.
+1. The Counterparty hereby consents to the assignment of the Transactions by MEGA to MSCG, such assignment to be effective as of _____________ (the “Transfer Date”).

-2. Upon the closing of the transactions under the Agreement and as of the effective date of the assignment of the Contract by MEGA to MSCG (the "Transfer Date"), MSCG shall replace MEGA as a party to the Transaction and MSCG shall assume all rights and obligations thereunder.
+2. Effective as of the Transfer Date, MSCG shall replace MEGA as a party to the Transactions and MSCG shall assume all rights and obligations of MEGA thereunder.

-3. As of the Transfer Date, MEGA, its employees, directors, officers and shareholders shall be relieved from any and all obligations and liabilities arising under the Transaction after the Transfer Date.
+3. As of the Transfer Date, MEGA, its employees, directors, officers and shareholders shall be relieved from any and all obligations and liabilities arising under the Transactions on and after the Transfer Date.
+The Parties agree that nothing contained in this Consent and Assignment shall affect or release MEGA from any of its obligations and liabilities arising under the Transactions prior to the Transfer Date, which obligations and liabilities shall be enforceable by Counterparty against MEGA pursuant to the terms of the Transactions and the MEGA Master Agreement.

-4. Except as provided herein, the Transaction shall remain in full force and effect.
+4. Except as provided herein, the Transactions shall remain in full force and effect.

-This Consent to Assignment embodies the entire agreement between the Parties hereto with respect to the matters contained herein, and there have been and are no agreements, representations, warranties or covenants between the Parties hereto or their affiliates other than those provided herein.
+5. This Consent to Assignment embodies the entire agreement between the Parties hereto with respect to the matters contained herein, and there have been and are no agreements, representations, warranties or covenants between the Parties hereto or their affiliates with respect to the matters set forth herein other than those provided herein.

-This Consent to Assignment shall be binding on and inure to the benefit of and be enforceable by the Parties hereto and their respective successors and permitted assigns.
+6. This Consent to Assignment shall be binding on and inure to the benefit of and be enforceable by the Parties hereto and their respective successors and permitted assigns.